Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-A crown is a rotating knob typically found on the right side of the case that conducts more than one task.
+A watch crown is a rotating knob typically found on the right side of the case that conducts more than one task.

 However, more complicated timepieces use it for other functions as well, such as setting the World Time feature or navigating between the various functions.

 The crowns are typically either pull-out or screw-down, depending on the levels of water resistance the watches come with.
-For example, serious dive watches have only screw-down crowns, while the rest sport pull-out versions.
+For example, professional dive watches have only screw-down crowns, while the rest sport pull-out versions.

 When the crown is usually placed in the center of the case, the pushers lie on either side of it.
 Like the name already suggests, they work by pushing them.

 Pushers’ primary purpose is to start, stop, and reset the stopwatch function you’ll find from the subdials.

 Every watch has a signature.
 It is a brand name that is usually coupled with extra information, whether it be the watch collection name, water resistance rating, or anything else worthy of mentioning.